 The Dog Market challenges the transition between a Renaissance and Classical episteme described by Michel Foucault in his 1966 book The Order of Things.
 With his choice of imagery for The Dog Market, Hondius appears to have drawn on both of these epistemological models and so appealed to a diverse audience.
 Moreover, Hondius was aware of new economic developments and quite likely intended to market this picture as a demonstration of his skill as a painter of dogs.
 Consequently, this painting simultaneously refers to well-established allegorical and anthropomorphic traditions of animal depiction and symbolism, to contemporary interests in taxonomy and the categorization of animals by their appearance and function, and to the period’s preoccupation with status, commodification and mercantilism.

 Roberts, Sarah, "Abraham Hondius's Dog Market: Early Modern Animal Imagery in Transition" (2021).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1585.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution 4.0 License.